Stopping Vehicle Repossession

 Depending on your circumstances, a Chapter 13 bankruptcy will last anywhere from three to five years.
 During that time you will be able to eliminate much of your debt and we’ll help you develop a payment plan to pay the rest back in three to five years.
 In the meantime, you’ll be able to keep your car and other valuables.
 Other advantages to declaring Chapter 13 bankruptcy include:

 - extending proection to co-signers

 Additionally, one of the most attractive aspects of chapter 13 is that you are able to consolidate all your loans into a single monthly payment.

 Chapter 13 bankruptcy is just one available option for stopping repossession and getting debt under control but depending on your situation, you may be eligible for other kinds of debt relief options.
 Our lawyers will take the time to understand your unique circumstances and needs, and determine if bankruptcy is truly the best approach for keeping your car or whether other options are available to you.

 Get In Touch With Us

 Let our law firm help protect you from repossession today.
-You can reach our law office today by calling us at 860-563-3955 or by filling out our online consultation form and sending us an instant message.
+You can reach our law office today by calling us at 860-563-3955 or by sending us a message.